 The better approach is to get everyone together in a workshop or a project kick-off meeting – in person or virtually – to define deliverables, scope, objectives and ground rules, and to jointly create a plan, starting with the high-level milestones and drilling into the detail.

 If the team is virtual it becomes even more important to establish a set of collaborative working practices, as it’s much harder to bond with someone who is located miles away.
 Today’s project leaders know that if they want to get the same results from a remote team, they have to put in some extra effort.
 That’s why an effective leader explicitly sets time aside to build the team, to discuss how each person fits in and what they expect of each other.
 So in a way, remote teams are forcing project managers to become even better leaders.

-Project leaders need to continually evolve and adapt to the changing circumstances of their environments, clients and teams.
-In particular, the modern-day leader needs to engage and involve teams who work remotely; to understand their client’s ultimate business needs, and free up time to work single-mindedly on their most important tasks.
+Project leaders need to continually evolve and adapt to the changing circumstances of their environments, clients, and teams.
+In particular, the modern-day leader needs to engage and involve teams who work remotely, to understand their client’s ultimate business needs, and to free up time to work single-mindedly on their most important tasks.
 While not all project managers and team leaders are there yet, the opportunity is there for whoever wants it!

 Part of being an effective leader is knowing how to face and solve common project management challenges.
 To get some tips of the trade, download our eBook, “How to Solve the Top 9 Project Management Challenges.